os-fpga/1st-CLaaS/README.md

 ## FPGA Build

-On your build instance, build host and Amazon FPGA Image (AFI) that the host application will load onto the FPGA.
+On your Build Instance, build host and Amazon FPGA Image (AFI) that the host application will load onto the FPGA.

 ```sh
 cd ~/fpga-webserver/apps/mandelbrot/build